-List of worst stadium disasters in Africa
+List of the worst stadium disasters in Africa

 Zamalek Stadium – Egypt, 17 February 1974